DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### NEGATING DAMAGE AND FEAR (page 12)

 A hero may be granted a chance to negate damage or fear before they suffer it.
 When this occurs, the hero is presented with a stat to test (e.g., "Each hero in darkness suffers 2 fear; (icon of blazing fire) negates.").
-Before suffering the damage or fear, the hero may test the indicated stat, and each success (snow emoji icon) icon produced during that test prevents one damage or fear.
+Before suffering the damage or fear, the hero may test the indicated stat, and each success (a sunburst symbol) icon produced during that test prevents one damage or fear.

 ### LAST STANDS (page 12)